Best Radar Detector Reviews

 Uniden R9

 The Uniden R9 is Uniden’s first custom installed radar detector and laser jammer.
-In all our initial testing, both the radar detector and the laser jammer are proving to be among the best performers available at any price.
-There are some UI issues that need to be addressed via an upcoming firmware update, but the new R9 is proving to be an extremely strong contender for both radar and laser protection.
+In all our testing, both the radar detector and the laser jammer are proving to be among the best performers available at any price.
+There are some UI issues that need to be improved upon, but the new R9 is proving to be an extremely strong contender for both solid radar and laser protection.

 • What it’s great for: Performance and control